AppliedEconBerlin/bsoe_gc_aae_2026/README.md

 - All material can be found here: https://github.com/AppliedEconBerlin/bsoe_gc_aae_2026
 - PhD: Credit points: 9 ECTS
 - Master: Credit points: 6 ECTS
-- First session: April 25, 2025
+- First session: April 17, 2026
-- Final session: July 11, 2025
+- Final session: July 10, 2026
-- Exam: July 18, 2025
+- Exam: July 17, 2026
 - Compulsory reading in bold.
 - PhD Evaluation: if this course is taken for credits, the final grade will be determined by
     - 4 problem sets (to be completed in groups of max.
 2 participants), weighted 1/8 each,
     - a final exam, weighted 1/2.
-- Master Evaluation:
+- Master Evaluation (TBC):
-    - Master students need to hand in 3 out of 4 problem sets (to be completed in groups of max.
-2 participants).
-These 3 problem sets will be graded.
-To qualify for the final exam, a student needs to pass each of the 3 problem sets.
-A pass requires to get 60% of the points in the problem set.
-The grade for the course is based on the final exam only.
+    - 2 problem sets out of 4 (to be completed in groups of max.
+2 participants) weighted 1/4 each
+    - a final exam, weighted 1/2

 ### Course objectives